velmurugan-balasubramanian/framework-doc/src/vue/README.md

 * Replace the `icon.svg` file in the app folder, if you choose to use a custom icon for the app.
 Make sure you change the name of the icon in `manifest.json` to the replaced/newly added image.

-* If you choose to use a [custom webpack config](/react/#custom-webpack-config), make sure the output always points to the app folder or its subfolders.
+* If you choose to use a [custom Webpack config](/vue/#custom-webpack-config), make sure the output always points to the app folder or its subfolders.
 :::

 #### The Config folder